KTL1216/expense-tracker/README.md

 - Programmed with JavaScript and HTML, as well as CSS for styling a pleasant view
 - Implement an interactive User Interface with React.js
 - Store and interact with all the recorded expenses in Firebase Realtime Database
-- Automatically sort all the expenses entries by date.
+- Automatically sort all the expenses entries by date

 ![Screenshot (58)](https://user-images.githubusercontent.com/70000660/104411099-cf097d80-5537-11eb-97bb-567e57d1d1bb.png)